 Statutory Provision: 18 U.S.C. § 3146(b)(2).
+For additional statutory provision(s), see Appendix A (Statutory Index).

 - 1. "Substantial interference with the administration of justice" includes a premature or improper termination of a felony investigation, an indictment or verdict based upon perjury, false testimony, or other false evidence, or the unnecessary expenditure of substantial governmental or court resources. - 2.
 By statute, a term of imprisonment imposed for this offense runs consecutively to any other term of imprisonment imposed.
 18 U.S.C. § 3146(b)(2).